14 Top-Rated Attractions & Things to Do in Toulon

 6. Musée National de la Marine (Naval Museum)

-The Musée National de la Marine presents the history of Toulon's military port and is fittingly located right at the Arsenal de Toulon.
-The Naval Museum houses a collection of charts, etchings, paintings, and drawings, as well as an exhibition about the development of artillery.
+Housed within the Arsenal de Toulon (historic naval base), the Musée National de la Marine presents the history of Toulon's military port.
+The Naval Museum displays a collection of charts, etchings, paintings, and drawings, as well as an exhibition about the development of artillery.

 Address: Place Monsenergue, Quai de Norfolk, Toulon